Skip to content

 Because the agent stays stateless, every request must provide its own context.
 That value feeds dynamic instructions, toolkit factories, and tool executions without leaking across users or tenants.

 A run session binds an agent to a specific context.
-When it is created, the session applies parameter defaults, resolves all context-aware instructions, and asks each toolkit for a per-session instance so tools and prompts are ready to go.
+When it is created, the session applies parameter defaults, resolves all context-aware instructions, and asks each toolkit for a per-session instance with personalized prompts and tools.
 Static tools from the agent configuration are combined with toolkit-provided tools into a single roster for the run.
 Each call to run or run_stream starts from a clean RunState made from the AgentItem[] you pass in.
-The session never remembers prior inputs once the call finishes, so persist any conversation history you care about and include it explicitly on the next run.

 class RunSession<TContext> {